datasciencecampus/access-to-services/propeR/manual.md

 ### Sample GTFS data

 The Data Science Campus as created some cleaned GTFS data for buses around [Cardiff, Wales](https://www.openstreetmap.org/#map=11/51.6700/-3.1600).
-This can be found on the propeR github page [here](https://github.com/datasciencecampus/access-to-services/tree/master/propeR/data/gtfs).
+This can be found [here](https://a2s-gtfs.s3.eu-west-2.amazonaws.com/Cardiff/Mar19/Cardiff_Mar19.zip).
 This data was created using the steps above.

 **Note**: _this GTFS may not contain the most recent timetables, it is only designed as a practice set of GTFS data for use with the propeR tool.
 Some (but not most) services have end dates of 2018-08-15, 2018-09-02, 2018-10-31.
 Therefore, anlysing journeys after these dates will not include these services.
 Most services have an end date capped at 2020-01-01._